Trump's first 100 days: a president's very public education | The Japan Times

 “This is tougher than what he thought,” said Trump friend and business partner Phil Ruffin, who has visited the president twice since he took office Jan.
 20. “In business, you make a decision and it happens.
 In government, it’s not like that.”

 Just days into Trump’s presidency, the courts rejected his first travel ban.
-Since then, they’ve pushed back on his rewritten travel ban and his attempt to cut federal money for cities that harbor people who are in the United States illegally.
+Since then, they have pushed back on his rewritten travel ban and his attempt to cut federal money for cities that harbor people who are in the United States illegally.

 But Trump’s roughest lesson has come from Congress, which has balked at his attempt to repeal the Obama-era health law his party campaigned against for years.